Indefinite Leave to Remain (ILR)

 2. Check if you can get indefinite leave to remain

 To settle in the UK, you need an indefinite leave to remain.
-Another name for it is «settlement.» You can live, work, and study here for as long as you like, and if you qualify, you can also claim for benefits.
+Another name for it is «settlement.» You can live, work, and study here for as long as you like, and if you qualify, you can also claim benefits.
 It is an application for British citizenship.

 You might be able to apply for settled status under the EU Settlement Scheme if you or your family member is a citizen of the EU, EEA, or Switzerland.